Summary offence

 A summary offence or petty offence is a violation in some common law jurisdictions that can be proceeded against summarily, without the right to a jury trial and/or indictment (required for an indictable offence).

 Canada

 In Canada, summary offences are referred to as summary conviction offences.
 As in other jurisdictions, summary conviction offences are considered less serious than indictable offences because they are punishable by shorter prison sentences and smaller fines.
-These offences appear both in the federal laws of Canada and in the legislation of Canada's provinces and territories.
-For summary conviction offences that fall under the jurisdiction of the federal government (which includes all criminal law), section 787 of the Criminal Code specifies that, unless another punishment is provided for by law, the maximum penalty for a summary conviction offence is a sentence of 2 years less a day of imprisonment, a fine of $5,000 or both.
+Section 787 of the Criminal Code specifies that unless another punishment is provided for by law, the maximum penalty for a summary conviction offence is a sentence of 2 years less a day of imprisonment, a fine of $5,000 or both.

 As a matter of practical effect, some common differences between summary conviction and indictable offences are provided below.